• Skip to primary navigation

 • Mini Dulce de Leche Cheesecakes by The Redhead Baker

-Side view of Zanahorias Aliñadas (Spanish Marinated Carrots) on three small white plates with parsley and two wine glasses in the background.
+Close up of Zanahorias Aliñadas (Spanish Marinated Carrots) on a white plate with two copper forks and parsley in the background.

 Zanahorias Aliñadas (Spanish Marinated Carrots) Recipe